myhololens/v02md2toc/README.md

   * parallel processing of multiple documents

-*Attention*: gh-md-toc is able to work properly only if your machine is connected to the Internet.
+*Attention*: v02md2toc is able to work properly only if your machine is connected to the Internet.

 Table of Contents